jaychempan/EarthSynth/README.md

 ### Acknowledgement

-This project references and uses the following open source models and datasets.
+This project references and uses the following open-source models and datasets.

 #### Related Open Source Models